Miksus/red-mail/docs/index.rst

 More Examples
 -------------

-You could attach things to your email:
+You can include attachments with your email:

 .. code-block:: python